MicrosoftDocs/azure-dev-docs/articles/java/identity/secure-java-apps-with-identity-platform-overview.md

 ---
-title: Get started with securing java application with Microsoft Identity platform
+title: Get started with securing Java application with Microsoft Identity platform
 description: Shows you how to enable your Java web app to restrict access to routes using app roles with the Microsoft identity platform.
 services: active-directory
 ms.date: 01/01/2024